 - Form evenly sized meatballs, around 1 1/4 inch in diameter, compacting the meat into a sturdy ball.

 - Add the meatballs to a large skillet over medium-high heat.
-Allow them to brown on one side before turning them over.
-Attempt to evenly brown the balls on each side.
+Don't crowd them or they won't get browned.
+Rotate and flip them until they are browned on all sides.
 This process takes about 10 minutes.

 - When finished, remove the meatballs from the pan.
 Add water to the pan and whisk in the brown gravy mix.
 Simmer until slightly thickened.

 - When the potatoes have finished cooking, drain the water.
 Mash the potatoes with a masher or hand mixer.
-Add butter and milk and stir well to combine.
+Add butter, milk, and salt and stir well to combine.

 - Serve meatballs with mashed potatoes and gravy over top.